-The City is targeting an Operational Surplus (excluding interest earnings and depreciation expense) in excess of \$116.3M which is achievable and aligns with both current performance levels, and previous iterations of the City's Long Term Financial Plan.
-Along with interest earnings and capital contributions, this will generate funds of around \$165.0M per annum required to fund the forecast long term average capital expenditure and asset acquisition programs.
+The City is targeting an Operational Surplus (excluding interest earnings and depreciation expense) of \$125.6M for 2018/19 which is achievable and aligns with current performance levels.
+Along with interest earnings and capital contributions, this will generate funding of around \$210.0M in 2018/19, to be utilised in funding the forecast capital expenditure and asset acquisition programs.
+Longer term trends will see annual Operational Surpluses of \$111.2 or more, with internally generated capital funding in the order of \$175.0M annually.